reeeeverb/Auto-Castle-Refactored/README.md

 #### Hand Crafted Evalution
 - **Negamax** is minimax but each side is capable of being scored

+#### NN Evaluation
+- the hard part is ofc evalution, after that is just finding the largest value as fast as possible
+  - prob using a MC algo bc its cool
+- do a little *self play reinforcement learning*
+  - I have no idea how to implement that although I suspect it will involve python

 ## What We Learned from Previous Implementation
 - seperate the GUI from the backend